-33. Can an applicant make revisions or provide supplementary information to its submitted application?
+34. Can an applicant make revisions or provide supplementary information to its submitted application?

 Before 6 pm on the Closing Date for application, an applicant can provide a complete replacement application in form to supersede the previous one.
 To ensure fairness in assessment, no revisions or supplementary information will be accepted after application is closed unless otherwise requested by the Government.
+Any information submitted through public cloud storage will not be considered.

-34. When will the application result be announced?
+35. When will the application result be announced?
 Can a project start before the announcement date?